awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/photo_asset_manager/README.md

 The code is built using Docker and the provided [Dockerfile](Dockerfile).
 The built code is located within the Docker container at `/pam_lambda/build/cpp_pam_lambdas.zip`.

-The code can be built and copied to the local file system with the following commands.
+To build and copy the code to the local file system, use the following commands.

 ```bash
 docker build . -f Dockerfile -t cpp_pam_image